knpuniversity/behat/knpu/fixtures-tags.md

 when a scenario has a certain tag.
 Make a new `public function loadFixtures()`.
 Inside, just to see if it's working, put `var_dump('GO!');` Above, put the normal `@BeforeScenario`.
 Here's the trick: after this, add `@fixtures`.
 Now, this will only run for scenarios tagged with `@fixtures`.
-To prove that, re-run our search.feature test:
+To prove that, re-run our search.feature:

 ```bash
 ./vendor/bin/behat features/web/search.feature